Sean-Mc-Mahon/McTasticRecipes/TESTING.md

 ### Currently Unsolved Problems
 #### Back button prompts request to confirm resubmission
 - If a user were to sort the recipes on the home page and them filter them and finally press the back button they would be asked to confirm resubmission.
 Currently I do not have a solution to this problem.

+#### 'addthis' causing console errors
+- If an adblocker is present a console error will occur (moatframe.js:1 Failed to load resource: net::ERR_BLOCKED_BY_CLIENT) on pages where the 'addthis' script is running.
+I only run this script on pages where I require that the user be able to share the page via email, social media etc...

 ---